 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Welcome back to the Navisworks video series.
-In this video I'll be covering object overrides, and we'll be using the BIM 361 complete model that we've been using since lesson two, and that model is nwf format.
-I'm actually going to switch to my Navisworks file set format because we have so many files in this one directory.
+In this video, I'll be covering Object overrides, and we'll be using the BIM 361 Complete model that we've been using since Lesson Two, and that model is in.nwf format.
+I'm actually going to switch to my Navisworks file set (.nwf) format because we have so many files in this one directory.

-So there we go, 361 complete.
-Now when we exported to nwc format from Revit and then imported into Navisworks, we received a number of materials and colors from the Revit file, like so, and we can actually save these colors and materials in one viewpoint and then go on to another viewpoint and change these colors, like assign one color for the entire plumbing model and another color for the entire mechanical model.
-This is sometimes useful if we're exploring a building and we want to see visually what component we're looking at belongs to which of the models or which trade.
+So there we go, 361 Complete.
+Now, when we exported to.nwc format from Revit and then imported into Navisworks, we received a number of materials and colors from the Revit file, like so.
+We can actually save these colors and materials in one Viewpoint and then go to another Viewpoint and change those colors—such as assigning one color for the entire plumbing model and another for the mechanical model.
+This can be useful if we're exploring a building and want to visually distinguish which component belongs to which model or trade.

-And that's about all there is to overriding object styles.
-This should help us when we go into our clash detection.
+And that’s about all there is to overriding object styles.
+This should help us when we begin our clash detection.